Veluga/Level-Up-AI-Workshop/Career Scenarios.md

 # Save your city
 * You are the Lord Provost of Aberdeen City
-* A [large oil company] has recently presented a prototype for a fully autonomous drilling platform that they claim will be ready for production within the next five years
+* A large oil company has recently presented a prototype for a fully autonomous drilling platform that they claim will be ready for production within the next five years
-* Your adivsors estimate that deployment of these facilities will put around 7,000 Aberdonians out of work
+* Your advisers estimate that deployment of these facilities will put around 7,000 Aberdonians out of work
 * The Scottish government has promised to assist in efforts to retrain the O&G workers if you come up with a reasonable plan
 * Questions:
   * Estimate how much money is needed per person to retrain them.
-  * What career paths provide for sustainable (don't retrain them to do something that will become obsolote five years after) alternatives?
+  * What career paths provide for sustainable (don't retrain them to do something that will become obsolete five years after) alternatives?
   * What facilities and resources (including personnel) do you need to conduct such a mass retraining?
   * What is your backup plan for people who fail to find jobs even after retraining?